-Because our revenues and profitability depend on trading volume and volatility in the markets in which we operate, they are subject to factors beyond our control, are prone to significant fluctuations and are difficult to predict.
+Our revenues and profitability depend on trading volume and volatility in the markets in which we operate, and therefore are subject to factors beyond our control, are prone to significant fluctuations and are difficult to predict.

 Our revenues and profitability depend in part on the level of trading activity of securities, derivatives and other financial products on exchanges and in other trading venues in the U.S. and abroad, which are directly affected by factors beyond our control, including economic and political conditions, emergencies and pandemics, broad trends in business and finance and changes in the markets in which such transactions occur.
 Weaknesses in the markets in which we operate, including economic slowdowns in recent years, have historically resulted in reduced trading volumes for us.
 Declines in trading volumes generally result in lower revenues from market making and transaction execution activities.
 Lower levels of volatility generally have the same directional impact.
 Declines in market values of securities or other financial instruments can also result in illiquid markets, which can also result in lower revenues and profitability from market making and transaction execution activities.

 Lower price levels of securities and other financial instruments, as well as compressed bid/ask spreads, which often follow lower pricing, can further result in reduced revenues and profitability.
 These factors can also increase the potential for losses on securities or other financial instruments held in inventory and failures of buyers and sellers to fulfill their obligations and settle their trades, as well as claims and litigation.
 Declines in the trading activity of institutional or "buy-side" market participants may result in lower revenue and/or diminished opportunities for us to earn commissions from execution activities.
 Any of the foregoing factors could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 In the past, our revenues and operating results have varied significantly from period to period due primarily to movements and trends in the underlying markets and to fluctuations in trading volumes and volatility levels.
-As a result, period to period comparisons of o
+As a result, period to period comparisons of our revenues and operating results may not be meaningful, and future revenues and profitability may be subject to significant fluctuations or declines.